ardemk/naim-uniti-remote/README.md

 # How does it work?

 The raspberry will send the commands via HTTP requests to the Naim Uniti device through shell commands (su not needed).
+With the provided code, the "on" command to the Uniti is triggered when harmony state goes from "off" to "on", and turned off with the way around.

 # Known issues